oracle/odpi/doc/src/user_guide/installation.rst

 not supported by a particular client/server combination may result in runtime errors.
 These include:

 - when attempting to access attributes that are not supported by the current Oracle Client library you will get the error "ORA-24315: illegal attribute type"

 - when attempting to use implicit results with Oracle Client 11.2 against Oracle Database 12c you will get the error "ORA-29481:
   Implicit results cannot be returned to client"

 - when attempting to get array DML row counts with Oracle Client 11.2 you will get the error "DPI-1050: Oracle Client library must be at version 12.1 or higher"

+.. _linuxinstall:

 Linux
 =====